-Boxin Zhao is a Chemical Engineering Associate Professor and a member of the Waterloo Institute of Nanotechnology at the University of Waterloo.
+Boxin Zhao is a professor in the department of Chemical Engineering and member of the Waterloo Institute of Nanotechnology, Institute for Polymer Research, Centre for Bioengineering and Biotechnology at the University of Waterloo.

+One particular interest is in the adhesion phenomena at the micro and nano scales.
 Effective adhesion between similar or dissimilar material components has become one of the most critical prerequisites for advanced manufacturing at ever-smaller scales.
-As a result, Professor Zhao is concentrating on the optimization of polymer characteristics.
-Due to its long-chain structure, allowing it to absorb a large amount of mechanical energy, polymers can be readily filled with components such as nanoparticles and nanowires.
+As a result, Professor Zhao concentrates on the optimization of polymer adhesive materials.

-Professor Zhao is also studying reversible adhesive properties of gecko footpads.
+Professor Zhao studies biomimicry, which involves biological systems such as lotus leaves, gecko adhesive pads, mussel adhesive plaque and biofilms.
+He has been studying reversible adhesive properties of gecko footpads.
 He has conducted theoretical and experimental investigation into the adhesion and friction forces that characterize the gecko’s foot hairs and developed a Johnson-Kendall-Roberts friction model to interpret the dynamic behaviour.
-This biomimetic research has applications in biomedicine as the adhesive can be used as an alternative to stitches, as well as a reconstructive material to reduce scarring when treating burn and cancer patients.
+This biomimetic research has applications in biomedicine, as the adhesive can be used as an alternative to stitches, as well as a reconstructive material to reduce scarring when treating burn and cancer patients.

 - Polymer Science

 - Interfacial Phenomena

 - Micro- and nano-tribology